2016 Lumen Winners Announced

 Lumen Prize Mixed Reality Award

-Nature Abstraction by Matteo Zamagni, Ben Hur and David Li (London, UK)
+Nature Abstraction by Matteo Zamagni, Daniel Ben-Hur and David Li (London, UK)

 Nature Abstraction is an immersive sensory experience that explores the arcane forms of fractals - the mathematical visual representation of natural and biological forms.
 The project gives an insight of their aspects through virtual reality, where they appear as three planets: Birth, Communion and Aether.
 The fractals have been processed through Google’s Deep Dream, transforming the landscapes into morphing psychedelic patterns that the eye will recognise as very familiar shapes, but the way the images are created only aims to produce a variety of random patterns on the canvas.